 The Projected Rating - A certified Home Energy Rating System (HERS) Rater takes blueprints and specs for a new home and enters all the building's details into an energy modeling software program.

-For a list of all the details needed to conduct a Projected Rating, download our one-page cheat-sheet here.
+For a list of all the house details needed to conduct a HERS Rating, download our one-page form here.

 Thermal Bypass Inspection - The HERS Rater does an inspection of the framing, insulation, air-sealing, windows, doors, and ductwork before the drywall is installed.
 The insulation must be installed completely, with no gaps, voids, or compressions anywhere in the wall or floor cavities.
 All six sides of the insulation must be in full contact with an air-barrier.
 All penetrations through floors, walls, and ceilings to unconditioned space must be air-sealed properly with foam and/or caulk.
 Ductwork located outside of conditioned space must be air-sealed and insulated properly.

 Final Inspection - The HERS Rater conducts a series of pressure tests using a blower-door and a duct-blaster.
-The air leakage in the house must be minimal - less than 40% natural air-changes per hour (ACHn) - as well as the duct leakage throughout the HVAC system - as designed in the HERS Rating report.
+The air leakage in the house must be less than the maximum allowed per the local energy code, and the same applies to the duct leakage.

-For energy code compliance in Indiana and Kentucky, the duct leakage to outdoors is limited to 8 CFM/100 Sq Ft of "conditioned space".
-In Kentucky the commonwealth also requires a DTV Form (Duct Test Verification) to be completed for each house when ductwork is located in attics, crawlspaces, or garages.
+For energy code compliance in Kentucky, the duct leakage to outdoors is limited to 8 CFM/100 Sq Ft of "conditioned space", and for Indiana the limit is 4 CFM/100 Sq Ft.
+Kentucky also requires a DTV Form (Duct Test Verification) to be completed for each house when ductwork is located in attics, crawlspaces, or garages.

-After the house has been confirmed to perform as intended, the HERS Rating file is sent to the HERS Provider who checks to ensure data accuracy.
+After the house has been confirmed to meet or exceed code requirements, the HERS Rating file is sent to the HERS Provider who checks to ensure data accuracy.
 A final report is emailed to the builder of the home, who is to provide it to their client (the home owner) after the home is sold.